openedx/frontend-app-learner-portal-enterprise/docs/decisions/0008-migrating-to-new-learner-credit.md

 The `userSubsidyApplicableToCourse` attribute is used for several purposes:
 * Determining the course price via [`useCoursePriceForUserSubsidy`](https://github.com/openedx/frontend-app-learner-portal-enterprise/blob/5034f5ab170589a923c223cfe238112eff48f5c4/src/components/course/data/hooks.jsx#L265).
-* Determining the enrollment type (which dictates the messaging and behavior of the "Enroll" button).
+* Determining the enrollment type (which dictates the messaging and behavior of the "Enroll" button) via [`determineEnrollmentType`](https://github.com/openedx/frontend-app-learner-portal-enterprise/blob/5034f5ab170589a923c223cfe238112eff48f5c4/src/components/course/enrollment/utils.js#L16).
-* Generating the enrollment URL for the course (e.g., enrolling with a subscription license goes through Data Sharing Consent while enrolling via learner credit goes through ecommerce's basket page).
+* Generating the enrollment URL for the course (e.g., enrolling with a subscription license goes through Data Sharing Consent while enrolling via learner credit goes through ecommerce's basket page) via [`useCourseEnrollmentUrl`](https://github.com/openedx/frontend-app-learner-portal-enterprise/blob/5034f5ab170589a923c223cfe238112eff48f5c4/src/components/course/data/hooks.jsx#L342).

 ## Decision

 In order to support all page routes with the new learner credit system, we will need to understand the state of subsidy spend available to the authenticated user.
 We will also need to migrate away from much of the business logic housed within `CoursePage` in favor of the `can_redeem` and `redeem` API abstractions within the new learner credit system (via enterprise-access and enterprise-subsidy).